Last updated on: September 30th, 2022

 • An employer shall take an employee’s consent to schedule work for more than 36 hours.

-• The period of that vacation must be increased by one working day with respect to each public holiday; and
+• The period of that annual leave must be increased by one working day with respect to each public holiday; and

-• The employer shall pay the employee, in addition to the vacation pay that the employee is entitled to receive, the wages that the employee is entitled to be paid for each public holiday.
+• The employer shall pay the employee, in addition to the annual leave pay that the employee is entitled to receive, the wages that the employee is entitled to be paid for each public holiday.

 • 5% of the employee’s wages, not including overtime pay, earned in the 4 weeks period preceding the public holiday; or